ZK-ACE: Frequently Asked Questions

 NIST PQ signatures are designed as drop-in replacements for ECDSA.
 But on EVM, they face two problems:

 1. Gas cost.
 Verifying ML-DSA in Solidity costs ~500M+ gas (no native opcode exists).
-This is ~100x more expensive than STARK verification (~5.6M gas) because the lattice math doesn't map efficiently to EVM opcodes.
+This is far more expensive than the fixed STARK verifier's current ~10.46M gas measurement because the lattice math doesn't map efficiently to EVM opcodes.

 2. Calldata size.
 ML-DSA signatures are ~2,420 bytes.
 On L2 rollups where calldata is posted to L1, this is the dominant cost component.
-STARK proofs are larger (~44 KB) but the verification efficiency makes the total cost lower on L2.
+The fixed STARK proof fixture is larger (~83-85 KB ABI encoded), so final cost needs ongoing live measurement.

 When EVM-native PQ precompiles arrive (~2029), direct NIST signature verification becomes cheap and these tradeoffs change.
 Until then, STARKs are the most practical PQ verification option on EVM.

 The paper's reference implementation uses Groth16 (BN254 SNARKs), which produces 128-byte proofs.
 Groth16 achieves this compactness via elliptic curve pairings — the same mathematical structure that Shor's algorithm breaks.
-We migrated from Groth16 to STARKs specifically to eliminate the quantum vulnerability.
-The tradeoff is larger proofs: 44 KB (STARK, quantum-safe) vs 128 bytes (Groth16, quantum-vulnerable).
-There is no known way to achieve Groth16-sized proofs without using quantum-vulnerable mathematics.
+The fixed STARK path avoids pairings and now constrains Poseidon2 in the AIR, so the Solidity ABI proof fixture is about 83-85 KB.

-Keccak256 is used for the outer proof structure (Merkle trees, Fiat-Shamir challenges) because it matches the EVM's native KECCAK256 opcode (30 gas), making on-chain verification efficient.
-Using Keccak for the inner commitment would make the STARK circuit much larger.
+Keccak256 is still used for the outer proof structure (Merkle trees, Fiat-Shamir challenges) because it matches the EVM's native KECCAK256 opcode (30 gas), making on-chain verification efficient.
+The commitment hash itself is not recomputed on-chain; the contract stores idCom as an opaque bytes32.

 What's the security level?